TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/identity-server.md

 description: ''
 ---

+## General Options

+- `is.delete.restore`: Defines how long after soft-deletion an entity can be restored

 ## Database Options

 The Identity Server needs to be connected to a PostgreSQL-compatible database.
 Details for the form of the URI can be found in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).